 Our policy on attendance is set out in a separate document and is reviewed annually by the governing body.
-St Margaret's recognises that poor attendance can be an indicator that a child is experiencing abuse.
-The Heateacher monitors attendance weekly and report concerns to the Attendance and Welfare Officer..
+St Margaret's Lee recognises that poor attendance can be an indicator that a child is experiencing abuse.
+The senior leadership team monitor attendance regularly and work closely with families to reduce persistent absence and poor punctuality.